Markvanderuit/dual_hierarchy_tsne/README.md

   cmake ..
   make
 ```

-During CMake configuration, [vcpkg](https://github.com/microsoft/vcpkg) is used to pull in a number of third-party dependencies.
-If you experience issues with compiling these, please refer to their respective build instructions for troubleshooting.
+During CMake configuration, [vcpkg](https://github.com/microsoft/vcpkg) pulls in a number of third-party dependencies.
+If you experience issues with compiling any of these, please refer to their respective build instructions for troubleshooting.

 ## Usage

 ### Library
-The CMake project provides three library build targets: `utils`, `vis`, and `sne`.
-The `utils` library provides utility and boilerplate code.
-The `vis` library provides a renderer for the demo application.
-The `sne` library contains the only parts that really matter.
+The CMake project provides three library build targets: *utils*, *vis*, and *sne*.
+The *utils* library provides utility and boilerplate code.
+The *vis* library provides a renderer for the demo application.
+The *sne* library contains the only parts that really matter.

 Below is an example showing its usage to minimize a small dataset: